Prerequisite

 Evaluation

-Students will be responsible for writing a structured synopsis/review of maximum two pages on four topics, each worth 25% of the final grade.
-The review topics include: 1) confirmatory factor analysis/SEM; 2) measurement error and minimally clinically important differences; 3) item response theory approaches or conjoint analysis; and, 4) response shift.
-The articles to be reviewed will be provided to the student two weeks prior to the review due date.
+Students will be responsible for writing a structured synopsis/review (maximum two pages) on three topics, each worth 33.3% of the final grade.
+The review topics include: 1) confirmatory factor analysis/SEM; 2) measurement error and minimally clinically important differences; and 3) item response theory approaches.
+The articles to be reviewed will be provided to students two weeks prior to the review due date.

 HAD5315H